How to choose meeting attendees and assign them roles

 1. What are the goals of your meeting?

 Before you can choose your meeting participants, you need to be clear on the goals that your meeting hopes to achieve.
 It is important to have the goals of every meeting very clear in your mind at the outset, so this question ensures you have done this.
-According to our Azend® Framework for meeting management, a meeting only comes to be when necessary.
 By clearly outlining the goals at the outset you avoid meeting for meeting’s sake.

 2. Who can help you accomplish these goals?